redis/docs/content/operate/oss_and_stack/stack-with-enterprise/modules-lifecycle.md

 ---
 Redis Enterprise Software follows the [Redis Enterprise lifecycle]({{< relref "/operate/rs/installing-upgrading/product-lifecycle" >}}).
 (For complete details, see the Redis Enterprise Software [subscription agreement](https://redis.com/software-subscription-agreement).)

-The modules included in Redis Stack also follow a release lifecycle and schedule.
+The modules included in Redis Community Edition (CE), formerly called Redis Stack, also follow a release lifecycle and schedule.
 Here, you'll find the "end-of-life" dates for each module and release.

 ## Module release numbering